brainflow-dev/brainflow/_posts/2021-10-17-new-release.md

 ### New programming languages supported

-Thanks [Scott Miller](https://github.com/ScottThomasMiller) and [Daniel](https://github.com/trobanga) for implementing Swift and Rust packages for BrainFlow respectively.
+Thanks [Daniel](https://github.com/trobanga) for implementing Rust package for BrainFlow.

 Check [code samples](https://brainflow.readthedocs.io/en/stable/Examples.html) for usage examples.
-Also, some minor changes in docs and packaging for these languages will be done in upcoming PRs.
+Also, some minor changes in docs, packaging and bug fixes for these languages will be done in upcoming PRs.